Champions League final moved from Saint Petersburg after Russian invasion of Ukraine | DW | 25.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-UEFA has stripped Saint Petersburg of the Champions League hosting rights following an extraordinary meeting of their Executive Commitee.
-The Stade de France in Saint-Denis will now host the showpiece event on May 28.
+UEFA has stripped Saint Petersburg of the Champions League final hosting rights following an extraordinary meeting of its Executive Commitee.
+The Stade de France in Saint-Denis will host the showpiece event on May 28.

 UEFA has moved the 2022 Champions League final from Saint Petersburg to Saint-Denis in the wake of Russia's invasion of Ukraine, European football's governing body said in a statement on Friday.